 A Bill to reform the powers and structures of the United Kingdom Parliament and the devolved administrations so as to establish a new constitutional settlement for the United Kingdom of Great Britain and Northern Ireland to uphold equal democratic rights, historic identities, liberties and freedoms for the people of England, Scotland, Northern Ireland, Wales and for all British citizens; and for connected purposes.

-This bill proposes reforming the powers and structures of the United Kingdom Parliament and the devolved administrations to create a new constitutional settlement for the UK.
-It aims to protect equal democratic rights and freedoms for people across England, Scotland, Northern Ireland and Wales, while recognising the historic identities of the four nations within the UK.
+This bill would reform how the UK Parliament and the devolved administrations operate, with the aim of creating a new constitutional settlement for the United Kingdom.
+It seeks to protect equal democratic rights and recognise the historic identities and freedoms of people across England, Scotland, Northern Ireland and Wales, and of all British citizens.
+It is currently at the 2nd reading in the House of Commons and was introduced in the Commons in 2014.

 Generated 21 February 2026